 Fintech is certainly a word that is no stranger to those who have been closely monitoring the financial industry in recent years.
-It stands for financial technology (technology in finance), Fintech is common to all companies that use the internet, mobile phones, cloud computing technologies and open source software for the purpose of improving the efficiency of banking and investment activities.
+It stands for financial technology, Fintech is common to all companies that use the internet, mobile phones, cloud computing technologies and open source software for the purpose of improving the efficiency of banking and investment activities.

 Why is Fintech so hot?
 Fintech can reshape the financial industry, having a strong impact on the most important components of this industry.
 Currently, P2P lending companies (which connect borrowers directly to lenders on the Internet) have been operating quite effectively, helping to shorten the approval time for loans from several weeks in traditional banks to only a few hours.
 In the field of investment management, giants like BlackRock and Vanguard have a “robot advisory” service (robo adviser) that uses algorithms to adjust portfolio corresponding to the client’s level of risk tolerance.
 Some hedge funds are testing (and succeeding on many different levels) using artificial intelligence so robots can learn algorithms on their own.